RightsandWrongsgit/ARMTEC/cicd/envindicator.md

 <img src="../cicd/captures/envindicator1.png"  width="250">

 Since you haven't named your environment yet, nor set up alternatives, if you look at the top bar on your site you will probably see some long-string-of-letters-and-numbers that represent a container build environment.
-We will be doing configuration of the environment_indicator module and this will being to move toward a more sane environment name.
+We will be doing configuration of the environment_indicator module and this will begin to move toward a more sane environment name.
+Plus, you can set the module so it even color codes the favion to make it easy to find tabs you have open for different environments.
+Pretty cool!

 <img src="../cicd/captures/envindicator2.png"  width="350">
 <br>